Post four of fourteen, in section About Awakening

 The diagram I created has been inspired and informed by Polyvagal theory, which you can read more about here.

-Polyvagal theory describes ‘neuroception’ – the ways in which bodies are listening to, reacting to and responding to their environments all the time, and how it happens outside of conscious awareness.
-Below the level of awareness, bodies are sending and picking up on subtle signals constantly.
+Polyvagal theory describes ‘neuroception’ – the ways in which bodies are listening to, reacting to, and responding to their environments all the time.
+This happens outside of conscious awareness – the energy already knows itself from the inside, before the mind is aware of what is happening.

 Your entire nervous system is built around this, and it responds to signals and sensations in three main ways.